Pompeo says annexation of West Bank is Israeli decision to make

-The coalition agreement states that while the new government will strive for peace and regional stability, plans to extend Israeli sovereignty to Jewish settlements in the occupied West Bank - land the Palestinians seek for a state - could be promoted.
 The move would mean a de-facto annexation of territory that Israel seized in a 1967 war and that is presently under Israeli military control.
-It would have to be greenlighted by the United States, after which Netanyahu would be permitted to advance plans from July 1, the agreement says.
+It would have to be greenlighted by the United States, after which Netanyahu would be permitted to advance the plans from July 1, the agreement says.
+Pompeo's comment drew condemnation from Palestinian President Mahmoud Abbas, who said his administration would view agreements with Israel and the United States as "completely canceled" if Israel annexes land in the West Bank.

+"We have informed the relevant international parties, including the American and the Israeli governments, that we will not stand hand-cuffed if Israel announces the annexation of any part of our land," Abbas said on Palestine TV.
+According to Abbas' office, the televised remarks were recorded shortly before Pompeo made his statement.
+However, in the wake of that statement, Abbas reviewed his own recorded remarks and approved them for broadcast, Abbas' office said.

-The Palestinians and many countries consider settlements to be illegal under the Geneva Conventions that bar settling on land captured in war.
+The Palestinians and many countries regard settlements as illegal under the Geneva Conventions that bar settling on land captured in war.
 Israel disputes this, citing security needs and biblical, historical and political connections to the land.
+A U.S. President Donald Trump's peace proposal unveiled in January was embraced by Israel and rejected by the Palestinians, partly because it awards Israel most of what it has sought during decades of conflict, including nearly all the occupied land on which it has built settlements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)